Insanity or shimmering mysticism?

-SPOILER ALERT: This review contains an overview of the plot and a few plot outcomes.
+SPOILER ALERT: This review contains a few plot outcomes.

 Insightful and magical, The Vegetarian by Han King, coaxes the reader into an examination of what might underlie aberrant individual human behavior, or mental illness.
 First published in 2007 in Korean, the book was only recently translated into English.